-Google uses data from Chrome, how often reader visited your site by directly typing Domain URL.
-A large percentage of direct traffic is a sign of high quality and compelling stuff.
+Google uses data from Chrome to show how often readers visit your site by directly typing in the domain URL.
+A large percentage of direct traffic is a sign of high quality and compelling content.

 194. Bounce Rate

-Bounce rate shows the percentage of visitors who left the site after viewing a single page.
-Too high bounce rate can degrade website performance in search engine.
+The bounce rate shows the percentage of visitors who leave the site after viewing a single page.
+A too high bounce rate can degrade website performance in search engines.

 195. New vs. Returning Visitors

 Google also checks whether or not readers get back to your page again or not.
-Large number of returning visitors might drag your rank a little upward in SERPs.
+A large number of returning visitors might drag your rank a little upward in SERPs.

 196. Google Toolbar Data

-Google Toolbar collects the data such as pageload time in seconds, dwell time, landing page, bounce rate etc. Google uses this data to analyze the behavior of audience.
+The Google Toolbar collects data such as pageload time in seconds, dwell time, landing page, bounce rate, etc. Google uses this data to analyze the behavior of the audience.

 197. Chrome Bookmark

-They also collect the Bookmarked page data.
-Articles that get bookmarked on Chrome might perform well in Google search engine.
+They also collect the bookmarked pages data.
+Articles that get bookmarked on Chrome might perform well on the Google search engine.

 198. Organic CTR for specific keyword

-Pages on Search engine which has higher click through rate usually get a boost in SERPs for that particular keyword.
+Pages in search engines which have a higher click through rate usually get a boost in SERPs for that particular keyword.

 199. Organic CTR for all keywords

-If the click through rate is very high for almost all keywords then overall site performance also increases in search index.
+If the click through rate is very high for almost all keywords, then overall site performance also increases in the search index.

 200. Time Spend

-Google also collects few data such as how much time spent by visitors coming through search engine and social networking sites.
-If people from different locations spend a lot of time on your site, you will get benefit in SERPs.
+Google also collects some data, such as how much time is spent by visitors coming through the search engine and social networking sites.
+If people from different locations spend a lot of time on your site, you will benefit in SERPs.

 201. Number of Comments

-Number of Comments on each post represent the interaction as well as the interest of your audience.
+The number of comments on each post represents the interaction as well as the interest of your audience.